SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-XKCD-explains-it-all.md

 ## Somebody already said that&hellip;

-He seems to be channeling Lord Rutherford.
-While frustrating to a statistician, he's
+He seems to be channeling Lord Rutherford:
-right: you should _of course_ choose the experiment design that gives such a clear answer you don't _need_ statistics.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Ernest_Rutherford_LOC.jpg/447px-Ernest_Rutherford_LOC.jpg" width="223" height="300" alt="Lord Rutherford" title="Lord Rutherford" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 >If your result needs a statistician, then you should design a better experiment. &mdash; [Ernest Rutherford, 1st Baron Rutherford of Nelson, and Nobel Laureate](https://en.wikipedia.org/wiki/Ernest_Rutherford)

+While frustrating to a statistician, he's right: you should _of course_ choose the experiment design that gives such a clear answer you don't _need_ statistics.
-Statisticians are for the situation where that's not even possible.
+Statisticians are for the situations where that's not even possible.
 Which is most of the time.